c3mdigital/wp-unframework/readme.md

 4. Meta tags ready for population
 5. Responsive design ready including @media queries for all modern mobile devices
 6. Includes generic Less ready variable and mixins along with an icon font.
+7. All functions and classes are commented and documented using PhpDoc Block standards
+8. Compatible with PHP 5.4
-8. All code uses WordPress best practices and up to date APIs (tested up to 3.4 RC 1)
+9. All code uses WordPress best practices and up to date APIs (tested up to 3.4 RC 1)
-9. Lots of other bitchen stuff for you to work with...
+10. Lots of other bitchen stuff for you to work with...